Persia Behbahani, Mahnaz Qomi*, Nahid Ghasemi and Kambiz Tahvildari Pages 24 - 31 ( 8 )

 Conclusion: According to the results and previous studies, it can be concluded that the preconcentration factor for ephedrine was the best result ever reported considering selectivity and cost-effectiveness.

-Ephedrine, solvent bar microextraction, high-performance liquid chromatography, hollow fiber, chemometric method.
+Ephedrine, solvent bar microextraction, high-performance liquid chromatography, hollow fiber, chemometric method, Design of Experiment (DOE).